jaenelleisidro/basic_graphql_nodejs_with_better_playground/readme.txt

 instead make sure package.json doesn't have the libraries bellow and manually execute the bellow commands npm install express express-graphql npm install graphql graphql-playground-middleware-express

+you can onlys use this to force install npm i --force